sluukkonen/metrica/README.md

 ### Histograms

 A histogram measures the statistical distribution of values in a stream of data.
-In addition to minimum, maximum, mean, etc., it also measures median, 75th, 90th, 95th, 98th, 99th, and 99.9th percentiles.
+In addition to minimum, maximum, mean, etc., it also measures 50th, 75th, 90th, 95th, 98th, 99th, and 99.9th percentiles.

+The default Histogram implementation uses [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) to minimize memory usage, but its behavior is [customizable](https://dropwizard.github.io/metrics/3.1.0/manual/core/#histograms).

 ```ruby
 class RequestProcessor